 The parent/guardian of each student with diabetes who seeks diabetes care while the student is in attendance at school shall submit to the school a diabetes medical management plan.
-Any students diagnosed with diabetes, and who supply the school with a provider-completed medical management plan, shall receive appropriate and necessary diabetes care as specified in the student's diabetes medical management plan.

-The school in which each child attends will allow for and comply with the following for each student with a diabetes management plan:
+The school in which each child attends will supply/allow/comply with the following for each student with a diabetes management plan:

-- Trained staff to perform diabetes care functions when necessary. - Designated staff will receive annual training from a trained nurse or healthcare practitioner - A student with diabetes and a diabetes medical management plan can have/do the following:

-- Obtain on the child's person all equipment and supplies necessary to perform diabetes care

-- Blood glucose checks
+Trained staff to perform diabetes care functions when necessary.
+A student with diabetes and a diabetes medical management plan can have/do the following: Obtain on the child's person all equipment and supplies necessary to perform diabetes care tasks Blood glucose checks Administer insulin Treat hypoglycemia/hyperglycemia Receive annual training from a trained nurse or health care practitioner Attend to care and management of diabetes in the following areas: In the classroom Anywhere on school grounds During school-related activities Request use of private area

-- Administer insulin

-- Treat hypoglycemia/hyperglycemia

-- Attend to care and management of diabetes in the following areas:

-- In the classroom

-- Anywhere on school grounds

-- During school-related activities

-- Request use of private area